 By most accounts on another aspect of biodiversity, ecosystems in general are not only diverse but also stable, which led to the causality question between the two.
-One theory asserts only complex systems can be stable (Elton 1958, Hutchison 1961, Kinzig 2001, Clark 2007) while another theory insists exactly the opposite that complexity is inherently unstable (May 1972, May 1973, Pimm 1984, Pfisterer 2002, May 2009), but both find a common ground in the theory of competition exclusion principle (MacArthur 1964, Armstrong 1980) based on the Rosenzweig-MacArthur producer-consumer model (Rosenzweig 1963).
-Yet, both theories are inconsistent with the Lotka-Volterra model (Lotka 1925, Volterra 1926) for competing species which can be stable regardless of its size (MacArthur 1967, Freedman 1985, Ahmad 1996, Montes de Oca 1995, Rozdilsky 2001), a mathematical proof of which was found in the mid-90s (Ahmad 1996, Montes de Oca 1995) but remains largely unknown to ecologists.
+One theory asserts only complex systems can be stable ([29, 47, 52, 12]) while another theory insists exactly the opposite that complexity is inherently unstable ([62, 63, 79, 78, 64]), but both find a common ground in the theory of competition exclusion principle ([59, 3]) based on the Rosenzweig-MacArthur producer-consumer model ([83]).
+Yet, both theories are inconsistent with the Lotka-Volterra model ([57, 93]) for competing species which can be stable regardless of its size ([60, 32, 1, 72, 84]), a mathematical proof of which was found in the mid-90s ([1, 72]) but remains largely unknown to ecologists.

 From biogeography to theoretical ecology, biodiversity is inextricably linked to all important facets of living systems.
-Many mathematical models have been proposed but most are used to advance some particular theories, from phenomenologically fitted models (MacArthur 1963, Hillebrand 2003, Doak 1998) to discrete models (Hughes 2000, Ives 2000, McPeek 2008) which violate the Time Invariance Principle for reproducibility of experiments (Deng 2008, Deng 2009) to higher dimensional extensions of the Rosenzweig-MacArthur model (Lehman 2000, Shurin 2001, Mouquet 2002, Thebault 2005, Gallet 2007, Gross 2007, Goudard 2008) which violate the One-Life Rule (Deng 2008, Deng 2009) for all organisms but support the complexity-instability theory, and to multi-trophic extensions of the Lotka-Volterra model (De Angelis 1975a, Michalski 1999, Allesina 2008) which support the stability-usually theory.
+Many mathematical models have been proposed but most are used to advance some particular theories, from phenomenologically fitted models ([61, 42, 26]) to discrete models ([45, 49, 65]) which violate the Time Invariance Principle for reproducibility of experiments ([23, 24]) to higher dimensional extensions of the Rosenzweig-MacArthur model ([56, 87, 73, 90, 33, 36, 35]) which violate the One-Life Rule ([23, 24]) for all organisms but support the complexity-instability theory, and to multi-trophic extensions of the Lotka-Volterra model ([18, 70, 2]) which support the stability-usually theory.

-Because of the diverging findings on biodiversity, descriptive modeling seems to have reached its limit to produce a unified narrative due to the unavoidable linguistic ambiguities on which descriptive modeling is based.
+Because of the diverging findings on biodiversity, descriptive modeling seems to have reached its limit to produce a unifying narrative due to the unavoidable linguistic ambiguities on which descriptive modeling is based.
 It seems that only mathematics can provide a concise, quantitative, and mechanistic alternative, as it has done for other branches of physical science.
 However, using ad hoc, phenomenological, curve-fitting, and non-mechanistic mathematics for particular theories has the tendency to harden and widen the existing divergences of observations, quantitative or descriptive.
-Thus the purpose of this paper is to consider a mechanistic model based only on well-established biophysical principles, not preconceived to test any particular theory but to establish a set of basal properties which other theories can use as their "null hypotheses" to test against.
-As we will demonstrate below that these "basal properties" happen to support the followings: the climate theory for the latitudinal species gradient, the stable-usually theory for the complexity-stability problem, all the diversity-productivity functional forms for particular systems, and to support Darwin's competitiondiversity hypothesis.
+Thus the purpose of this paper is to consider a mechanistic model based only on well-established biophysical principles, not preconceived to test any particular theories but to establish a set of basal properties which other theories can use as their 'null hypotheses' to test against.
+As we will demonstrate below that these 'basal properties' happen to support the followings: the climate theory for the latitudinal species gradient, the stable-usually theory for the complexity-stability problem, all the diversity-productivity functional forms for particular systems, and to support Darwin's competition-diversity hypothesis.

-2. METHOD

-The model considered for this paper is a chemostattrophic model for foodwebs (Waltman 1983, Smith 1994) with one resource level and three trophic levels.
+2. Method.
+The model considered for this paper is a chemostat-trophic model for foodwebs ([97, 88]) with one resource level and three trophic levels.
 The model's constituent parts are not only well-known but also considered mechanistically sound.
-It consists of n_0 abiotic resources R_i , n_1 plants P_i , n_2 herbivores H_k , and n_3 carnivores C_1 , see Fig. (1a) for a schematic representation.
+It consists of n_0 abiotic resources R_i , n_1 plants P_j , n_2 herbivores H_k , and n_3 carnivores C_l , see Fig.1(a) for a schematic representation.
 It is a system of differential equations given as follows,